Financial situationship

 How well do couples really know each other’s finances?

-Even though 86% of couples think they communicate well about money, nearly one in five (18%) admit to arguments about it—and 17% avoid the conversation altogether.
+Most couples (86%) believe they communicate well about money.
+Yet, nearly one in five (18%) argue about it.
+Another 17% avoid the conversation entirely.

 Discover your financial love language